-It is vital that you have a clear plan for your business when beginning a new venture.
+It is vital that you have a clear recruitment strategy and plan for your business when beginning a new venture.
 Have clear goals and set yourself deadlines to have pieces of your planning done by.
 Not only will planning lay out clearly what you need to complete in order to achieve your business goals, it will also help to keep your finances stable.
 Include budgeting in your planning process and allow yourself plenty of time to complete objectives.

 Put resources into marketing